TPCL: Task Progressive Curriculum Learning for Robust Visual Question Answering: Task Progressive Curriculum Learning

-where $\text{OT}$ denotes the Wasserstein Optimal Transport distance \cite{khamis2024scalable} , $\Pi(s^\tau_{r},s^\tau_{r-1})$ is the set of all joint distributions whose marginals are $s^\tau_{r},s^\tau_{r-1}$ and $d(\mu,\nu)$ is the ground cost defined as the distance between $\mu$ in the histogram $s^\tau_{r}$ and bin $b$ in the histogram $s^\tau_{r-1}$.
+is the ground cost defined as the distance between $\mu$ in the histogram $s^\tau_{r}$ and bin $\nu$ in the histogram $s^\tau_{r-1}$.
 Intuitively, OT represents the minimum ``cost'' to move the probability mass of one task distribution to match the other.
-We use OT here as the histograms $s^\tau$ tend to shift horizontally towards zero as the training progresses (check visual examples in Section \ref{sec:implementation}, Figure \ref{fig:ot_dist_shift}).
-A situation where OT is a good fit as a metric.
+We use OT here as the histograms $s^\tau$ tend to shift horizontally towards zero as the training progresses (check visual examples in the appendix); a situation where OT is a good fit as a metric.
 Alternative metrics, such as the Kullback–Leibler (KL) divergence, result in undefined values for the same situation as the distributions do not exactly overlap.
 OT, on the other hand, is resilient to this issue as it takes the underlying geometry into account \cite{khamis2024scalable}.
 Accounting for $d$ while computing the divergence makes OT aware of the distribution geometry.
 We set $d$ to be the squared Euclidean distance.
 These benefits come with a negligible computational overhead during training.
 In our experiments, Equation \eqref{eq:score} takes, on average, 0.9 milliseconds for $M=100$ and 1.2 milliseconds for $M=200$.
 Thus totalling about 50.4-78 milliseconds (0.9/1.2 $\times$ 65 tasks) per iteration.

-DIH \cite{zhou2020curriculum} observed that instantaneous ``hardness'' (i.e. difficulty score from the last iteration) in CL can be misleading.
-The hardness of the sample can change dramatically from one iteration to another.
-Inspired by this, we calculated a \textit{consolidated difficulty score} $\ddot{\Phi}$.
-Specifically, in each training stage $r$, we repeat the training on the same curriculum for additional $B$ consolidation iterations (instead of one).

-where $s_{r,b}^\tau$ denotes the task $t$ score in the $r$th iteration and $b$th consolidation cycle.
-The final distributional difficulty is calculated as the weighted sum:

-where $\alpha$ is a coefficient controlling the contribution of past consolidation iterations, and $B$ is the back window length. \update{